cloudquery/cloudquery/website/pages/how-to-guides/how-to-load-infrastructure-data-into-athena.md

 ## Introduction

 Athena is a serverless query service by AWS that allows you to query data in S3 using standard SQL.
 In this tutorial, we will show you how to load your cloud infrastructure data into S3 using CloudQuery and query it using Athena.
-This allows you to get fine-grained insight into your infrastructure data, all from the convenience of a serverless query environment running on AWS.
+This allows you to get fine-grained insights into your infrastructure data, all from the convenience of a serverless query environment running on AWS.

 By the end of this post, you will be able to query your AWS infrastructure data using Athena: